silkapp/rest/tutorial.md

 ## Versioning your API

-To turn the `Router` we just made into a runnable API, there's one more step to take: we have to add a verion to our API.
+To turn the `Router` we just made into a runnable API, there's one more step to take: we have to add a version to our API.
 All APIs build with the 'rest' packages have a version string that is prepended to all urls.
-It contains three components, which have the same semantics as the [Haskell package versioning policy] and are also similary to [semantic versioning] in general: a change in the first two components indicates a breaking change, where clients of your API would have to change their code.
+It contains three components, which have the same semantics as the [Haskell package versioning policy] and are also similarly to [semantic versioning] in general: a change in the first two components indicates a breaking change, where clients of your API would have to change their code.
 The last component indicates an incremental change that doesn't break API clients.

 An actual API is a list of versioned routers.
 This means that if you add a new version, clients can still keep accessing the old version until they upgrade their code.
 For minor upgrade, if a client